 This brine would also work brilliantly for a turkey, but you would need increase the quantities of water and salt proportionately (and gin if you don’t mind the expense!) and leave in the brine for 48 hours, then roast according to my Easy Peasy Christmas Turkey recipe.

 And a wine match with this gin brined chicken (or turkey)?
 Well personally I would have a gin and tonic – anything else would seem wrong!
-But if you really want to drink wine with it, I would suggest a dry or just off dry Riesling from New Zealand or Australia, as the limey notes in the Riesling would pair brilliantly with the gin and citrus flavours in the chicken.
+But if you really want to drink wine with it, I would suggest a dry, or just off dry, Riesling from New Zealand or Australia, as the limey notes in the Riesling would pair brilliantly with the gin and citrus flavours in the chicken.
 Although roast chicken usually works well with red wine, I would say in this instance it wouldn’t be a good match.
-As a second choice a Sauvignon Blanc, Chardonnay or Pinot Gris/Grigio would all be fine.
+As a second choice a Sauvignon Blanc, Chardonnay or Pinot Gris/Grigio would all work well.

 - A few sprigs of thyme